gvwilson/thirdbit/src/fiction/makers-return/index.md

 but that didn't make it any better.
 Step three was to grope around on the table beside her pod to make sure her robe was there.
-André had only hidden it once, but her cheeks still burned when she thought about how embarrassed she had been.
+The service bots had only forgotten to put it there once, but her cheeks still burned when she thought about how embarrassed she had been.

 She tied the robe's belt at her waist,